ImperialCollegeLondon/MResMLBDinPhysicalSciences/README.md

-# Machine Learning and Big Data in the Physical Sciences
+# Machine Learning and Big Data in the Physical Sciences - Pre-course Material

 This is the pre-course material for the Machine Learning and Big Data in the Physical Sciences MRes at Imperial College.